5hank4r/gcl/README.md

 # GitHub Calendar Access Checker

-This repository provides tools to check the accessibility of Google Calendar URLs, download their content, and analyze them for sensitive information.
+In today’s digital landscape, it's easy for users to accidentally expose their Google Calendar to the public.
+This can lead to sensitive information, such as private meetings, event details, and attendee lists, being accessible to unauthorized individuals.

+Our suite of tools is designed to help security professionals and bug bounty hunters identify these accidental exposures.
+By checking the accessibility of Google Calendar URLs associated with specific email addresses, our tools can reveal which calendars are publicly accessible.

 ## Prerequisites